 You can book a telephone assessment call or parent support session with a member of our team by booking online (click the button below) or by emailing email@example.com.

 emotional literacy support

-We are an Emotional Literacy based service, helping children to explore and understand their emotions, how they feel in their body, why they might be feeling different emotions, learn different ways of how to respond to different emotions, and putting it into action.
+We are an Emotional Literacy based service, combining healthcare and education, helping children to explore and understand their emotions, how they feel in their body and why they might be feeling different emotions..
+We create a safe space for children to learn different ways of how to respond to different emotions, and then support them in being able to put strategies into action.